cicomaxi1972564/molly/README.md

-The Mercedes 35 hp, introduced in 1901, was one of the earliest examples of a high-performance sports car, winning races and setting records in Europe and the United States.
+The Stanley Steamer, introduced in 1897, was a popular steam-powered car in the early 1900s, known for its quiet operation and smooth ride quality.